10 High Monthly Dividend ETFs Revealed

 Invesco KBW Premium Yield Equity REIT ETF (NASDAQ:KBWY)

-For its most recent monthly payout mid-January, the fund paid a dividend of $0.13 per share, and in the last years its annualized payout totaled $2.15, equivalent to a 10.7% trailing 12 month yield and a 7.3% forward yield.
-In the last year, the fund lost 23.8% in capital, but is still up over 12% in the long run when looking at the trailing five years.
+For its most recent monthly payout mid-September, the fund paid a dividend of $0.10 per share, and last year its annualized payout totaled $2.14, equivalent to a 5.9% trailing 12 month yield and a 5.0% forward yield.
+KBWY has also increased its share price considerably in the last year, showing capital appreciation of 46.9%.

 10 High Monthly Dividend ETFs: #5